 - Australian Qualifications Framework (AQF)

 We do not administer funding programs.
-The Victorian and Commonwealth Departments of Education and Training can guide you on the different funding arrangements available in Victoria.
+The Victorian Department of Education and Training and Commonwealth Department of Education can guide you on the different funding arrangements available in Victoria.

 For more information, see: